 Work-based learning opportunities (that may include paid work experiences, internships, apprenticeships, and on-the-job training) have a prominent role in the program design.
 Because of the importance of work-based learning placements, a significant portion of the program's activities and curricula are dedicated to preparing clients to succeed in these placements, including elements that address the critical essential skills identified by employers:

 - People Skills, including:

-- o Collaboration and working within teams.
+- Collaboration and working within teams.

 - Cultural competence.

 - Problem Solving, including:

 - o Inquiry.

-- o Critical thinking.
+- Critical thinking.

-- o Creativity.
+- Creativity.

 - Professionalism, including:

-- Communication skills.
+- o Communication skills.

 - Work ethics.

 - Technical agility and digital literacy.

 B. Employer Partnerships